neonstalwart/dojo.md/dojo/_base/lang.md

 ## Summary

 This module defines Javascript language extensions.
-## Properties

-### _extraNames
-Lists property names that must be explicitly processed during for-in iteration in environments that have has("bug-for-in-skips-shadowed") true.

 ## Methods

-### _hitchArgs

-### _mixin
-Copies/adds all properties of source to dest; returns dest.

-### _toArray
-Converts an array-like object (i.e. arguments, DOMCollection) to an array.
-Returns a new Array with the elements of obj.

 ### clone
 Clones objects (including DOM nodes) and all children.